DataDog/datadog-operator/docs/installation.md

 ## Use a custom Datadog Operator image

-See instructions to build a Datadog Operator custom container image on an official release in [Custom Operator container images][9].
+See instructions to build a Datadog Operator custom container image based on an official release in [Custom Operator container images][9].

 ### Datadog Operator images with Helm charts

-To use a Datadog operator image with a Helm chart:
+To install a custom Datadog Operator image using the Helm chart, run the following:

 ```console